 Wilshere missed the whole of last season with an injury to his right ankle, but his latest issue affects his other ankle.

 Wenger initially estimated he would be out for three weeks, but his absence is now likely to extend to four.

 "It is not better, not worse," said the Frenchman.
 "Because it was an inflammation of the bone and we had such history with him, we are a bit more cautious than you would be with you or with me.

 "We'll rest him when it's needed.
 He has regular scans and as soon as we have an alert we will respect it no matter what is at stake.

 "He had a difficult moment, of course, when you told him because he didn't feel any special pain - but he knows he has to take care of his future.
 Because he is a very young player, I think he accepts it."

-Wenger will also be without Theo Walcott for Saturday's visit of Reading after the forward suffered a pelvic muscle tear on international duty.
+Wenger will also be without Theo Walcott for Saturday's visit of Reading after the forward suffered a on international duty.

 There are also doubts over left-back Kieran Gibbs (illness) and midfielder Abou Diaby, who has an unspecified problem.

 But forward Lukas Podolski and right-back Bacary Sagna are fit.

 Arsenal currently sit four points behind fourth-place Tottenham with a game in hand and come into the match off the back of successive 2-0 victories at Bayern Munich and Swansea.